Binturong

 Indonesia :

-In general, these laws prohibit commercial use of protected species including catching, hunting, injuring, killing, keeping, possessing, transporting or trading whether alive or dead.
-Commercial trade is however permissible for second generation captive-bred individuals by facilities that have been approved by the government.
+Commercial trade is permissible for second generation captive-bred individuals by facilities that have been approved by the government.

 Moreover, it is mainly from Indonesia that the sale of "kopi luwak" ("civet coffee"), generated by the excrement of civets, but also of binturongs on the island of Sumatra, is recorded.